JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 tags: azure app-service blob-storage
 ---

-Over the years I’ve heard very similar requirements from my customers quite many times:
+Over the years I’ve heard the following requirements quite many times from my customers:

+> We need to allow users to upload large files to our app

+Or other way around:

-> We need to allow users to upload/download large files to/from our app
+> We need to allow users to download large files from our app

 And